adpro/pelletics/README.md

 - and more

 ## Getting Started
+It will be written.

 ## How to contribute
+There is currently no way to contribute, except for good advice.

 ## Maintainers and contributors
+The only maintainer is code owner [@adpro](https://github.com/adpro).

 ## License
 pelletics is licensed under the [MIT license](LICENSE).